SarinSwift/iOSResearch/designPatterns.md

 • support undo. the commnand's exectute operation can store state for reversing effects in the command itself.
 But the command must have an ***unexecute*** operation to reverse the effects of a previous call to execute.
 • supports logging changes. they can be reapplied in case of a system crash.
 • supports high level operations which are common in information systems that support ***transactions***.
 Commands have a common interface making you invoke all transactions the same way, and, it's easy to extend the system with new transactions.

+#### Strategy
+Is a behavioral pattern that allows grouping related algorithms under an abstraction, allowing to switch out an algorithm/policy for another without modifying the client.

+**When to apply the strategy pattern:**
+• many different classes differ only in their behavior since strategy pattern allows you to configure a class with one of many behaviours.
+• when you need different variabts of an alogorithm.
+Strategies can be used when variants are implemented as a class hierarchy of algorithms.
+• when an algorithm uses data that clients shouldn't know about.
+You can use strategy to avoid exposing complex, algorithm specific data structures.
+• another way to identify when to use this pattern is when your code contaisn many conditional statements.

+**Benefits and drawbacks**
+• allows family of related algorithms.
+Inheritance can help factor out common functionality of the algorithm.
+• is an alternative to subclassing.
+Encapsulating the algorithm in separate strategy classes lets you vary the algorithm independantly of its context - making it easier to switch, understand, and extend.
+• strategy eliminates conditional statements. becasue when different bahaviors are lumped in to 1 class, it's hard to avoid using conditionals to select the right behaviour.
+Encapsulating the bahaviour in separate strategy classes eliminated these conditional statements.
+• it provides different implementations of the same behavior.
+• clients must understand the different strategies before implementing one.
+That means that you should use this pattern only when the variation in bahavior is relevant the the clients
+• increased number of objects.
+Sometimes you can reduce this overhead by implementing strategies as stateless objects that contexts can share.